Enjolras: The Friends of the ABC

 By daybreak on 6 June, Enjolras comes to understand that the uprising has failed, and the barricade has been abandoned.
 The revolutionaries agree to defend it nevertheless; however, Enjolras argues that it is unnecessary for all to die, and insists that some few men escape disguised as Guardsmen.
-Following this, aware that he and all those others who remain will die, he delivers a vast speech envisioning the future made possible by their sacrifice: a future filled with liberty and peace. "[T]he hours in which we live... is a gloomy hour, but of such is the terrible price of the future," he says; "[o]h! the human race shall be delivered, uplifted, and consoled!
+Following this, aware that he and all those others who remain will die, he delivers a vast speech envisioning the future made possible by their sacrifice: a future filled with liberty, equality, brotherhood and peace. "[T]he hours in which we live... is a gloomy hour, but of such is the terrible price of the future," he says; "[o]h! the human race shall be delivered, uplifted, and consoled!
 We affirm it on this barricade."

 An extensive assault on the barricade results in the deaths of almost all of its defenders.
 Enjolras is cornered by Guardsmen in a nearby tavern and throws aside his weapon, prepared to be shot.
 He welcomes the execution, as it will have meant he died for his cause.
 He is joined in his last moments by Grantaire—a cynic and drunkard.
 Though Grantaire has previously scoffed at republican ideology, he declares himself a republican and asks Enjolras for permission to die with him.
 Enjolras had previously despised Grantaire for his skepticism (and, to a lesser extent, his drunkenness).
 Despite that, Enjolras welcomes Grantaire in sharing his martyr-like death.
 The two die hand in hand in the same volley, Enjolras pinned to the wall, standing, and Grantaire lying at his feet.